Varsha-2395/Emotion-Detection/README.md

-# 😄 Facial and Voice Emotion Detection using Deep Learning 🎙️
+# 😄 Emotion Detection 🎙️

 This project integrates **computer vision** and **audio signal processing** to detect human emotions from both **facial expressions** and **voice input**.
 It uses pre-trained deep learning models and open-source libraries to analyze user-uploaded media and identify emotional states.